RealTeeCee/DataStructureAndAlgorithm/English/Grammar/OLS25/GrammarLesson/Lesson_5_DEFINIOTION_FOUR.md

 # Definition 4
 * A Statement + Some of the 17 tenses
+- Usage: To tell a story with many tenses

 # Irregular (*)
 [IRREGULAR LIST](/English/Grammar/Verbs/IrregularVerb.md) <-- Ctrl + Click